Divyateja04/PropertyManagementPLSQL_BITS_CSF212/Readme.md

 4. Write a Stored Procedure to display the properties (with all details) for a given ownerID.
 Name of the stored procedure is GetPropertyRecords(with Owner ID as the parameter).

-5. Write a stored procedure to Print the tenant details for a given property.
+5. [Done] Write a stored procedure to Print the tenant details for a given property.
 Name of the stored procedure is GetTenantDetails(with property id as the argument).

 6. [Done] Write a Stored Procedure to enter a record for a new User.
 Name of the stored procedure is CreateNewUser (with necessary arguments/parameters for the attributes like- user name, address, login credentials etc. of the record).